austinvhuang/openmemex/README.md

 - Instead of users manually curating a knowledge graph, data is organized automatically by timestamp.
 Topical/conceptual connections can be automatically linked by a combination of lightweight tagging and NLP models (WIP) rather than relying on the user to hand-curate relatedness.
 - Although capturing markdown notes is in scope, the focus is on automated persistence, retrieval, and (future work) optimizing compression/consumption of information over UI-heavy notetaking tools.

-The goal is to enable a minimally-disruptive wiretap into one's (often-messy) stream of conscious intake and production of information, then automate organization/indexing for asynchronous future consumption.
+The goal is to enable a minimally-disruptive wiretap into one's (often-messy) stream of conscious intake and production of information, then automate organization/indexing for future consumption.
+Another objective is to enable individuals to interact with content across multiple platforms asynchronously.
+Web platforms tend to strongly bias users toward synchronous consumption, with limited functions for retrieval or time travel because these features are misaligned with engagement.
+It's impossible to see what my video recommendations, or the most popular content was a month ago on a site.

 ## Contributing and Current Project State